Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Adaptivity in Space and Time

 \section{Adaptivity in Space and Time}

-Our algorithm works in the following way: In each time step it first fixes a suitable time step size.
-Different from \cite{AFKL:2021} we use extrapolation in time of order $k$ (instead of $k-1$) as a predictor.
-This defines the spatial problem \eqref{EQ:LLG-weak-lambda-bdf} which is solved with adaptive mesh refinement.
+Our algorithm works in the following way: In each time step, it first fixes a suitable time step size.
+Unlike \cite{AFKL:2021}, we use the extrapolation in time of order $k$ (instead of $k-1$) as a predictor.
+This defines the spatial problem \eqref{EQ:LLG-weak-lambda-bdf} that is solved with adaptive mesh refinement.

 \begin{Algorithm} \